-Name / affiliation Just ASK

-Location Virtual group via Zoom

-Contact Denise Lowell

-Information President@justaskri.org

-www.justaskri.com

-What time and day We meet Monday evenings at 6:00 pm EST.
+Name / affiliation Just ASK Location Virtual group via Zoom Contact Information Denise Lowell President@justaskri.org www.justaskri.com What time and day do you meet?
+We meet Monday evenings at 6:00 pm EST. What are the general activities?

-do you meet?

-What are the general activities?
 We have game night, painting, conversation, as well as guest speakers from the aphasia community around the world.
 Can partners or caregivers join?
 There is a monthly support group for "care partners" held on the 3 rd Wednesday of each month at 7:00 pm EST.

-Name / affiliation Magee Rehabilitation Location Currently meeting on Zoom.
-See instructions on how to join in the flyers.
-Plan is to move back to in-person but no date is set.
-Contact Information Sarah Lantz, 215-218-3909 sarah.lantz@jefferson.edu What time and day do you meet?
+Name / affiliation Magee Rehabilitation Location Magee Riverfront, 1500 S. Columbus Blvd., Philadelphia, PA 19147 Contact Information Sarah Lantz, 215-218-3909 sarah.lantz@jefferson.edu What time and day do you meet?
 The first Tuesday of every month from 1:00-2:00 pm.
-Upcoming groups will be: September 6, October 4, November 1, December 6.
 Can partners or caregivers join?
 Yes

-Name / affiliation MossRehab Aphasia Center Location 50 Township Line Road, Elkins Park, PA 19027 Contact Nikki Benson-Watlington, 215-663-6344 Information bensonwn@einstein.edu What is the cost?
+Name / affiliation MossRehab Aphasia Center Location 50 Township Line Road, Elkins Park, PA 19027 Contact Information Nikki Benson-Watlington, 215-663-6344 bensonwn@einstein.edu What is the cost?
 Some programs are free, others have a nominal fee.
 Scholarships are available.
 What time and day do you meet?
 The Activity Center runs programs on Mondays, Tuesdays, and Wednesdays.
 Times are variable, depending on members' chosen activities.
 Groups are remote.
 What are the general activities?
 Conversation Cafe, Talking Book Club, Reta's Games Group, Virtual Variety Hour, Computer Lab, Education Programs Can partners or caregivers join?
 Members should be independent in activities of daily living or accompanied by a caregiver or co-survivor.